wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

       **Step 5: Focus on a service**<br/>
       Click on a service and then click <b>Focus on service</b> to focus on the styling service of the beachshirts application.<br/>

-      This will help you focus on a specific service when you have more than 10 services in your application.
+      This will help you focus on a specific service when you have many services in your application.
       </td>
     <td><img src="/images/tracing_appmap_focus_service.png" alt="Focus on the styling service"/></td>
   </tr>